kestra-io/docs/content/blogs/2023-10-09-why-ingestion-will-never-be-solved.md

 ## The rise of ELT

 In the past, data engineers had to manage the entire process themselves.
 They were building their own connectors and coordinated the ingestion process using orchestration tools such as Airflow (or [kestra](https://github.com/kestra-io/kestra)).
 However, writing custom connectors for every source system is expensive from the development and maintenance perspective.
 At the same time, syncing data from A to B is a **commodity task**.
-It's not a competitive advantage for most companies, as almost everyone expects the same outcome: move data from A to B in a reliable, repeatble, scalable and cost-effective way.
+It's not a competitive advantage for most companies, as almost everyone expects the same outcome: move data from A to B in a reliable, scalable and cost-effective way.

 ---